Kavitrayam

 Kavitrayam (Telugu: కవిత్రయం) is a Telugu expression for trinity of poets.
 Kavitrayam popularly refers to the poets who translated the great epic Mahabharata into Telugu.
-The group/trinity consists of Nannayya, Tikkana and Yerrapragada.
+The kavitrayam comprises Nannayya, Tikkana and Yerrapragada.

 Nannayya

 Nannayya was popularly hailed as the Adi Kavi or the first poet, and he belonged to Rajamahendravaram, an ancient city in East Godavari District of Andhra Pradesh.
 He was said to have lived during the years 1000 - 1100.
 Nannayya initiated the gigantic task of translation of the great epic Mahabharata into the Telugu language.
 But before he could translate everything, he had to revise Telugu by building new grammar rules and increase its vocabulary.
 Nannayya used many of the Sanskrit words directly in Telugu too.
 Thus Nannayya made Telugu more Sanskrit related.
 Thus a lot of Nannayya's years were gone in the process of building a scaffold for the great task to translate the Mahabharata.
 However, he was still able to translate the first 2½ parvas (chapters) into Telugu.